Binding energy

+Graph of the binding energies of different elements.
+Binding energy peaks at iron; fusion of heavier elements requires energy, instead of producing energy.

 In physics and chemistry, binding energy is the smallest amount of energy required to remove a particle from a system of particles or to disassemble a system of particles into individual parts.
 In the former meaning the term is predominantly used in condensed matter physics, atomic physics, and chemistry, whereas in nuclear physics the term separation energy is used.
 A bound system is typically at a lower energy level than its unbound constituents.
 According to relativity theory, a ΔE decrease in the total energy of a system is accompanied by a decrease Δm in the total mass, where Δmc^{2} = ΔE.

 Types

 There are several types of binding energy, each operating over a different distance and energy scale.
 The smaller the size of a bound system, the higher its associated binding energy.